MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/planning-and-implementing-your-azure-rights-management-tenant-key.md

 ```
 When you run this command, use these instructions:

+-   The parameter **protect** must be set to the value **module**, as shown.
+This creates a module-protected key.
+The BYOK toolset does not support OCS-protected keys.

 -   For the key size, we recommend 2048 but also support 1024-bit RSA keys for existing AD RMS customers who have such keys and are migrating to Azure RMS.

 -   Replace the value of *contosokey* for the **ident** and **plainname** with any string value.
 To minimize administrative overheads and reduce the risk of errors, we recommend that you use the same value for both, and use all lower case characters.